gitter-badger/dboilerplate3/README.md

-# dboilerplate
+# dboilerplate3

-dboilerplate is a django template for setting up projects quickly.
+dboilerplate3 is a django template for setting up projects quickly, based in python 3 and django 1.7.
 There are two options to use it:

 * Install it from the repository: